giaangvu/giaangvu.github.io/index.md

 “Linear Dimensionality Reduction Methods for Prediction Purposes: Comparisons and Applications on Continuous and Binary Response Data”, University of Pittsburgh *(Course Project, supervised by Dr. Joshua Cape, Fall 2021)* - [Available on GitHub](https://github.com/giaangvu/Linear_Dimensionality_Reduction).

 A Summary of “Influences of Single Observations on the Choice of the Penalty Parameter in Ridge Regression” by Hellton et al., University of Pittsburgh *(Course Project, supervised by Dr. Lucas Mentch, Fall 2020)* - [Available on GitHub](https://github.com/giaangvu/Ridge_Penalty_Parameter).

-“Characterizing Data Quality through a Multi-center Analysis of the Veterinary Committee on Trauma (VetCOT) Trauma Registry” by Troy Cabral, Department of Clinical Sciences, Colorado State University *(Part-time Research, Dec 2018 - May 2019)*.

 “Cost-Benefit Comparisons of Energy Generation from Offshore Wind Power and Oil in Hawaii”, Colorado State University *(Senior Seminar, co-author with Linh P. An, supervised by Dr. Terry Iverson, Fall 2018)*.